mozilla-services/cloudops-deployment-proxy/README.md

-# Cloudops Deployment Dockerhub Proxy
+# Cloudops Deployment Proxy
-This service listens for requests from dockerhub webhooks and triggers Jenkins pipelines.
+This service listens for requests from webhooks and triggers Jenkins pipelines.